Carol Anderson

-Carol Anderson (born June 17, 1959) is an American academic.
+Carol Elaine Anderson (born June 17, 1959) is an American academic.
 She is the Charles Howard Candler professor of African American Studies at Emory University.
 Her research focuses on public policy with regard to race, justice, and equality.
+In 2023, she was elected to the American Philosophical Society.

 Education

-Anderson earned bachelor's and master's degrees at Miami University in Oxford, Ohio in 1981 and 1983, respectively.
+Anderson earned bachelor's and master's degrees at Miami University in Oxford, Ohio, in 1981 and 1983, respectively.
 She earned a PhD in history from Ohio State University in 1995.
 She was awarded a fellowship to study at Harvard University in 2005, where she worked on her book, Bourgeois Radicals: The NAACP and the Struggle for Colonial Liberation, 1941–1960.

 Career

 Anderson worked as an associate professor of history at the University of Missouri in Columbia.
 She was awarded a fellowship for teaching excellence in 2001.
 In 2009, Anderson joined the faculty of the African American Studies department at Emory University in Atlanta, Georgia.

-In an op-ed for The Washington Post in 2014, Anderson argued that the unrest following the 2014 Ferguson shooting was a manifestation of "white rage", or white backlash against African American advancement.
+In an op-ed for The Washington Post in 2014, Anderson argued that the conditions leading to the unrest following the 2014 Ferguson shooting was a manifestation of "white rage", or white backlash against African American advancement.
 The column was one of the most-read articles of the year, receiving thousands of comments, and Anderson was offered a book contract.
 The resulting book, White Rage: The Unspoken Truth of Our Racial Divide, expanded on the history of anti-black racism and retaliation in the United States.

 White Rage became a New York Times Best Seller, and was listed as a notable book of 2016 by The New York Times, The Washington Post, The Boston Globe, and the Chicago Review of Books.
 White Rage was also listed by The New York Times as an Editors' Choice, and won the 2016 National Book Critics Circle Award for Criticism.

 Anderson has discussed the historical context of voter suppression in relation to alleged intimidation of minority voters during the 2016 U.S. Presidential Election.
 She has also claimed that "white rage" was the reason for the election of Donald Trump.